Maintaining Our Legacy of Excellence

 Alpha Kappa Mu National Honor Society Dr. D. Lee McGahey, Advisor

-Alpha Kappa Mu Honor Society is a general scholarship honor society open to junior and senior men and women in all academic disciplines.
+Alpha Kappa Mu Honor Society is a general scholarship honor society open to juniors and seniors in all academic disciplines.
 It was founded at Tennessee A&I College (now Tennessee State University) in Nashville on November 26, 1937.
 The purpose of the Society is to promote high scholarship; to encourage sincere and zealous endeavors in all fields of knowledge and service; to cultivate a high order of personal living; and to develop an appreciation for scholarly work and scholarly endeavor in others.
-With more than 65 active chapters on campuses of regionally accredited colleges and universities and more than 75, 000 academically gifted and talented men and women committed to the charge to: continue in the pursuit of knowledge; develop a trained intellect, toward the end of making a positive contribution to improving the quality of life in our communities; dream better dreams, aspire to greater heights, and strive to realize our fullest intellectual capacities; provide leadership and service to others, as well as reflect in our daily lives the example of creative and contributing citizenship; and uphold the ideals and principles upon which Alpha Kappa Mu Honor Society was founded, and to make our personal contributions to preserving the efficacy of those ideals and principles.

 Golden Key International Honor Society Dr. D. Lee McGahey, Advisor

-The goals of the Society are to recognize and encourage scholastic achievement and excellence in all undergraduate fields of study, to unite with faculty and administrators in developing and maintaining high standards of education, to provide economic assistance to outstanding members by means of both undergraduate and graduate scholarships, and to promote altruistic conduct through voluntary service.
-Membership is by invitation to those students who are in the top 15 percent of their junior and senior class.
+The goals of Golden Key International Honor Society are to recognize and encourage scholastic achievement and excellence in all undergraduate fields of study; to unite with faculty and administrators in developing and maintaining high standards of education; to provide economic assistance to outstanding members by means of both undergraduate and graduate scholarships; and to promote altruistic conduct through voluntary service.
+Membership is by invitation only to those students who are in the top 15% of their junior or senior class.
 Full-time as well as part-time students qualify, and members include both traditional and non-traditional students.
 The TSU Golden Key chapter was chartered in May 1978.
 Worldwide, there are more than 250 chapters.
+For more information, visit https://www.goldenkey.org or contact Dr. McGahey at firstname.lastname@example.org.

-The primary objective of the national Honor Society of Phi Kappa Phi is the recognition and encouragement of superior scholarship in all academic disciplines.
-The Society is convinced that in recognizing and honoring those persons of good character who have excelled in scholarship, in whatever field, it will stimulate others to strive for excellence.
-Moreover, the society serves the interests of the student capable of excellence by insisting that in order to acquire a chapter of Phi Kappa Phi, an institution provide the means and atmosphere conductive to academic excellence.
+The primary objective of the National Honor Society of Phi Kappa Phi is the recognition and encouragement of superior scholarship in all academic disciplines.
+The Society is convinced that by recognizing and honoring those persons of good character who have excelled in scholarship, others will be motivated to strive for excellence.
+Moreover, the society serves the interests of students capable of excellence, by insisting that in order to acquire a chapter of Phi Kappa Phi, an institution provide the means and atmosphere conductive to academic excellence.
 Phi Kappa Phi was founded in 1897 and has 281 chapters.
 The TSU chapter was established in October 1993.
+For more information, visit Phi Kappa Phi's website or email Dr. McGahey at email@example.com.

 National Society of Collegiate Scholars Dr. Adebayo Oyebade, Advisor

 The National Society of Collegiate Scholars (NSCS) is comprised of first and second year students in all academic disciplines who, among other requirements, have distinguished themselves by attaining at least a grade point average (GPA) of 3.4 and rank in the top 20% of their class.
-The society aims at recognizing and celebrating high academic achievement among its members; encouraging and promoting high standards throughout their collegiate experience; and providing them an opportunity for personal growth and leadership development.
+The Society aims at recognizing and celebrating high academic achievement among its members; encouraging and promoting high standards throughout their collegiate experience; and providing them an opportunity for personal growth and leadership development.
+You can visit their website at www.nscs.org or email Dr. Oyebade at firstname.lastname@example.org.

 Phi Eta Sigma Dr. Erik Schmeller, Advisor

 Phi Eta Sigma is a national honor society rewarding first-year collegiate scholarship.
-The oldest and largest first year honor society, Phi Eta Sigma was founded at the University of Illinois in 1923, and the Tennessee State University Chapter was founded in 2004.
-The motto of the society is, “Knowledge is Power”.
+The oldest and largest first year honor society, Phi Eta Sigma was founded at the University of Illinois in 1923.
+Since its founding, the Society has inducted over 1,000,000 students.
+Their motto is, “Knowledge is Power”.
+The TSU Chapter was founded in 2004.
+For more information, please visit https://www.phietasigma.org, or email Dr. Schmeller at email@example.com.